imi-ms/mdro-report/Readme.md

     ```XML
     <sample from="2022-03-10T10:10:10" bodySite="BODYSITE" bodySiteDisplay="BODYSITE" bodySiteLaterality="NONE" OPUS="ao" display="Anzeigename">...</sample>
     ```
-- The sample has to contain a positive analysis for MRSA, MRGA or VRE
+- The sample has to contain a positive analysis for MRSA, MRGN or VRE

   ```XML
   <analysis OPUS="avre" display="Selektivagar VRE">